JossueE/Local-LLM-for-Robots/README.md

 #### Add a New Intent / Tool
 The flow is: **patterns → intent detection → router → tool implementation**.
-Your text is normalized (`norm_text`) before matching (lowercase, accents removed, courtesy words stripped), so keep patterns simple.
+Your text is normalized (`norm_text`) before matching (lowercase, accents removed, courtesy words stripped), so keep patterns as simple as possible.

 ---
 ##### 1) Declare patterns in `llm_patterns.py`